 Ellen’s first love was drawing ballerinas and horses, then family pets, portraits of her sisters and the many aspects of life around her.
 She won her first award in the sixth grade for a Maryland safety poster she created and sold her first painting as a sophomore in high school to a fellow art student.
 It was enough money to get a bus to her summer job in Rehoboth Beach.

-Today one of the East Coast’s most collected artists, Ellen’s paintings are found in private homes and government and corporate collections throughout the United States and abroad.
+From her home on the edge of a wildlife refuge in coastal Delaware she has become one of the East Coast’s most collected artists.
+Ellen’s paintings and prints can be found in private homes and government and corporate collections on four continents and in 14 countries.

 The daughter of a Navy officer/aeronautics engineer and granddaughter of two Navy Admirals, Ellen has lived most of her life within a few miles of the Atlantic Ocean, the majority of them in Delaware.
 Today, she resides on a small peninsula a mile from the coast in a home overlooking the pastures and wetlands of the James Farm Ecological Preserve.
 The ocean, the natural beauty of the region where she lives, its people and wildlife are the focus of much of her work, but by no means its limits.